TomFaulkner/SenseMe/README.md

 I'm new to Python, so there are probably poor coding standards in places, I'm sorry for that.

 ## Usage
+Please note that the usage and run.py are not up to date with the recent update.
+Doc strings are not yet present, but will be soon-ish.
+Functions names should be obvious though, so for now, use dir(SenseMe), or read senseme.py to get methods.

     from sensemefan import SenseMeFan
     def main():